Hydrodynamic force on a small squirmer moving with a time-dependent velocity at small Reynolds numbers

 We stress that the theory presented here rests on the assumption that Re$_{\rm{p}} \ll 1$.
 Marine organisms come in many different sizes, and they swim with different speeds and with different swimming gaits.
-A number of empirical studies have estimated both the particle Reynolds number Re$_{\rm{p}}$ and the Strouhal number $\rm{Sl}$ for different microswimmers. \citet{Wadhwa2014} estimated the Strouhal number for jumping copepods, and concluded that ${\rm Sl} \sim 1$ for nauplii (with Re$_{\rm p} = 5\ldots 10$) and for adult copepods that jump more vigorously (Re$_{\rm{p}} \sim 40$). \cite{kiorboe2014} measured Re$_{\rm{p}}$ and $\rm Sl$ for copepods in different stages of their evolution, observing $\rm Sl \sim 1$, and Re$_{\rm{p}}$-values up to $70$ (see their Tab.~S1).
+A number of empirical studies have estimated both the particle Reynolds number Re$_{\rm{p}}$ and the Strouhal number $\rm{Sl}$ for different microswimmers. \citet{Wadhwa2014} estimated the Strouhal number for copepods, and concluded that ${\rm Sl} \sim 1$ for nauplii (with Re$_{\rm p} = 5\ldots 10$) and for adult copepods that move more vigorously (Re$_{\rm{p}} \sim 40$). \cite{kiorboe2014} measured Re$_{\rm{p}}$ and $\rm Sl$ for copepods in different stages of their evolution, observing $\rm Sl \sim 1$, and Re$_{\rm{p}}$-values up to $70$ (see their Tab.~S1).
 For these values of Re$_{\rm{p}}$, our theory most certainly fails.
-However, there are also organisms that jump less vigorously.
-The ciliate Mesodinium rubrum, for instance, jumps with particle Reynolds numbers of order of unity \citep{Jiang2011Robidium}.
+However, there are also organisms that move less vigorously. {\em Mesodinium rubrum}, for instance, has particle Reynolds numbers of order of unity \citep{Jiang2011Robidium}.
 Also, cruising copepods tend to swim with smaller particle Reynolds numbers, in the range $\sim 0.1 - 0.4$, see Tables I and II in \citep{qiu2022gyrotactic}.
-In these cases, our theory may give a qualitatively correct description of the dynamics, and of the disturbance flow.
-We stress that convective and unsteady inertia effects are equally important in the examples mentioned above.
-Our theory accounts for both, and it shows that quasi-steady approximations may nevertheless work, provided that the unsteady swimming gait is slow enough.
+In these cases, small-Re$_p$ theory may give a qualitatively correct description of the dynamics.